Chat with us

 What is a Data Lake?

-A data lake is a system for storing large amounts of raw data in a centralised and scalable manner.
+A data lake is a system for storing large amounts of raw data in a centralized and scalable manner.
 It can be structured, semi-structured, or unstructured.
 A data lake differs from a data warehouse in that it does not impose structure on data during ingestion.
-With a lake, organisations can adopt a “store-then-structure” approach.
+With a lake, organizations can adopt a “store-then-structure” approach.
 Only during analysis or processing is data structured, allowing for flexible and cost-effective data storage.

 Core Benefits of a Data Lake: